Scotchman0/CellProfiler_Ubuntu_Installer/README.md

 Comments on code are explanatory enough (I hope) to explain why things are occurring and what lives where for better troubleshooting in the future.

+*NOTICE* - some modules will not function correctly unless you call cellprofiler with SUDO or as root
+$ sudo cellprofiler will enable unet module to run properly in your pipeline - issue#4

 *NOTES*
 Submit some issue logs here if you run into trouble - usually the big issue is that Javabridge will claim to not be installed (but it is).
 It got installed in the wrong spot.
 There's a line that fixes this in the current build: